Elementary discrete diffusion/redistancing schemes for the mean curvature flow

 \subsection{Control of the balls}

-To obtain the convergence of the algorithm with the general kernels $K^\e$, we first need to show an equivalent of the estimate in Lemma~\ref{lem:balls} (to obtain compactness in time of the distances).
+To obtain convergence of the algorithm for general kernels $K^\e$, we first need to show an equivalent of the estimate in Lemma~\ref{lem:balls} (to obtain compactness in time of the distances).
 We first show the following estimate. \begin{lemma} Let $K^\e$ satisfy~\eqref{Kpositive}, \eqref{Kone}, \eqref{Kh}, and let $R>0$.
 Then for any $i\in\e\Z^N$ with $|i|\ge \frac {3R}4$ it holds

 \end{lemma} \begin{proof} We write: